-SANBI is leading the implementation of the Living Catchments project in partnership with the Water Research Commission through funding from the Department of Science and Innovation.
-The project was developed in response to the Water Research, Development and Innovation Roadmap (Water RDI Roadmap) which is a national planning intervention aimed at addressing water scarcity in South Africa over a 10-year period between 2015 and 2025.
-The Water RDI Roadmap as highlighted above is a high-level planning intervention by the WRC, DSI, and the Department of Water Affairs (DWS) and the project responds specifically to address the RDI Roadmap’s Supply Cluster 3: Improve adequacy and performance of supply infrastructure.
+The Living Catchments Project is a partnership project between SANBI and the Water Research Commission (WRC) through funding from the Department of Science and Innovation (DSI).
+The project responds to the Water Research, Development and Innovation Roadmap (Water RDI Roadmap), a national planning intervention aimed at addressing water scarcity in South Africa over a 10-year period between 2015 and 2025.
+The Water RDI Roadmap is a high-level planning intervention developed by the WRC, DSI, and the Department of Water and Sanitation (DWS) to guide research, coordinate existing initiatives and allocate new resources to facilitate a more effective water system.

 What have we achieved?

-- The appointment of four Catchment Conveners to facilitate co-learning, enable collaboration and co-creation at the nexus of built of ecological infrastructure.
-These are – Environmental & Rural Solution (ERS) for uMzimvubu; Living Lands (LL) for Berg-Breede; Kruger to Canyons (K2C) for Olifants and the Institute for Natural Resources (INR) for uThukela catchments.
+- Appointed four Catchment Conveners to facilitate co-learning and enable collaboration and co-creation at the nexus of built and ecological infrastructure: Environmental & Rural Solution (ERS) for the uMzimvubu catchment; Living Lands (LL) for the Berg-Breede catchment; Kruger to Canyons (K2C) for Olifants catchment and the Institute for Natural Resources (INR) for uThukela catchment.

-- Our first catchment-based indaba was convened in collaboration with various partners at the uMzimvubu catchment in Matatiele from 21-23 October 2019 under the theme: ‘Amanzi aphuma apha’ (Water comes from here).
+- First Catchment-based Indaba: uMzimvubu catchment in Matatiele held from the 21st to 23rd October 2019 under the theme- ‘Amanzi aphuma apha’ (Water comes from here).

 Who are we:

 The Living Catchment Project Team is based at the Pretoria and Kirstenbosch National Botanical Gardens.